sustainable-computing-io/kepler-doc/docs/design/metrics.md

 ## Kepler metrics for Node information:

 - **kepler_node_nodeInfo** (Counter)
-    This metric shows the node metada like the node CPU architecture.
+    This metric shows the node metadata like the node CPU architecture.

     Note that this metrics is deprecated and might be updated to `kepler_node_info` in the next release.